 - What is the difference between a double major and a second (dual) degree?

 - How do I know if a course I want to take/have taken satisfies one of my degree requirements?

 During the enrollment period, you may drop classes online through PeopleSoft.
 Once the enrollment period has ended, you must submit and add/drop form to SAS in order to drop a class.
+You can use a paper form, or an electronic form within PeopleSoft.
 View the full instructions.

 Does this transfer course count as a Knowledge Area?

 If you are considering taking a non-Clarkson course while home for the summer (or at any time during your time at Clarkson), you must have that course pre-approved for transfer credit.
 At that time, you can also have it reviewed to find out if it satisfies a Knowledge Area or Communication Point requirement.
 Take the course description or course syllabus to the Humanities and Social Sciences department for review.
 The Humanities and Social Sciences department must notify SAS in writing if a transfer course is approved as a Knowledge Area, or for Communication Points.
 If you have already received transfer credit for the course, please run an Academic Advisement Report in PeopleSoft to see how that course impacts your degree requirements.

 If you are a transfer student, and you took the course prior to matriculating at Clarkson, contact your academic department for a review of your transfer evaluation.